bhartiy/learnsellacious/pages/33.email-templates/01.review-rating-email/default.md

 * ** Basic Information**: In basic information, there are all short codes that we can use in email template for admin, seller, and user.
 ![](Screen%20Shot%202020-10-26%20at%205.30.41%20PM.png)

-***Email**: In email, you can set email subject in subject text box.
+* **Email**: In email, you can set email subject in subject text box.
 After that, you can design your own email template for rating success email with the help of short codes in basic information.
 ![](2020-10-26-17-31-localhost.png)

-**c.)
-Text Message**: With email, you can send text message as well to user, admin and seller.
+* **Text Message**: With email, you can send text message as well to user, admin and seller.
 You just need to enter the text message info in message body with shortcode.
 ![](Screen%20Shot%202020-10-26%20at%205.31.24%20PM.png)